 There is a deeper issue underlying the widespread skepticism about Science than suspicions about marketeering.
-It is that there are two competing concepts of knowledge embedded in our society.
+It is that there are, roughly speaking, two competing concepts of knowledge embedded in our society.
 Many people, generally those with scientific training, or interest in scientific activity consider -- or at least give lip-service to the idea that -- scientific knowledge is an accumulation of hypotheses that are

-a. tentative and correctible, (therefore, always somewhat evanescent);
+a. tentative and correctible, (therefore, always possibly evanescent);

 b. most persistently survivors of critical testing; and

 d.
 Predictions are, at best, estimated with better than random probability.